mattbostock/leavediary/README.md

 Limitations/assumptions:

 - one, full time, job
+- assumes public holidays are not included in leave
+- time off cannot span leave periods

 ### Future TODO

 - Sharing (read-only view)
-- Approvals for holiday requests
+- Approvals for holiday requests (with ability to see who else is off at same time)
+- Time off that can span leave periods (i.e. by designating which dates count as time off)
 - Ability to change leave year
 - ICAL export (including leave for those who have shared it)
 - CSV export